AdaCore/learn/intro_to_ada.rst

 this point, it will wait for the master task to synchronize with the it.
 In other words:

-- the subtask will :ada:`accept` a synchronization to happen and it will be waiting in that :ada:`entry` point.
+- The subtask will wait at this point (in the :ada:`accept` statement), ready to accept a call from the master task to the corresponding entry.

-- the master task will call the :ada:`entry` point in order to synchronize with the subtask.
+- The master task will call the task entry in order to synchronize with the subtask --- similar to a procedure call.

-This synchronization between an master task and a subtask via an :ada:`entry` point is called rendez-vous.
-In the master task that synchronizes with the subtask, the rendez-vous is triggered by a call to the :ada:`entry` point
+The synchronization between tasks is called rendez-vous.
+Let's see an
---- similar to a procedure call.
+example:

 .. code-block:: ada